growmedevelopment/Dev-documentations/RunCloud_Backup_and_Restore_APPS_Guide.md

 ### 🔧 Overview

 This guide shows you how to:
-- Create full **daily and monthly backups** for all WordPress apps on a RunCloud server
+- Create full **daily and weekly backups** for all WordPress apps on a RunCloud server
 - Upload them to **Vultr Object Storage**
 - Set up automated scheduling with **cron**